Skip to content

 Overview

-TPF supports three major serverless function platforms:
+TPF supports three major cloud function platforms:

 ProviderExtensionHandler InterfaceLocal Testing